NamanVashishta/DevScope/README.md

 ### 3. Privacy Firewall
 - **Local Privacy Classifier:** `DEVSCOPE_PRIVACY_APPS` opt-out list halts capture before the frame is saved.
+- **Deep/Distracted Gate:** The Smart Extractor labels every frame with `deep_work_state` + `privacy_state`.
+Distracted frames have their screenshots scrubbed locally and never reach Mongo, Git context reports, or batch summaries.
-- **No Screenshots in the Cloud:** Only the JSON insights travel to Atlas; raw images remain local and expire with the ring buffer.
+- **No Screenshots in the Cloud:** Only the structured JSON travels to Atlas; raw images remain local and expire with the ring buffer.
 - **Maker-First Controls:** We verify *Deep Work* before we verify *Upload*.

 ### 4. Collaborative Surfaces